Former Facebook worker says firm not doing enough to deal with racial discrimination

-(Reuters) - A former Facebook Inc employee who worked closely with racial minority groups said in a blog post here on Tuesday that he left this month over frustration with the social network's "systematic disenfranchisement of underrepresented voices" and other diversity issues.
+(Reuters) - A former Facebook Inc (FB.O) employee who worked closely with racial minority groups said in a blog post here on Tuesday that he left this month over frustration with the social network's "systematic disenfranchisement of underrepresented voices" and other diversity issues.

 “Black people are one of the most engaged demographics on Facebook, but their experiences are sometimes far from positive,” wrote Mark Luckie, former Strategic Partner Manager for Global Influencers at Facebook.